Physical Discipline & Autism: A Parent Asks for Guidance

 A more-positive approach can help you address both the challenging behaviors that led you to use physical discipline and your son’s subsequent habit of hitting himself.
 I suggest starting by building on the constructive behaviors your child shows.
 For example, praise him, give him a high-five or some other positive reinforcement when he “keeps nice hands” and doesn’t hit himself when frustrated.

 Also look for more-positive ways to show your son what you want him to do.
 Visual supports can help you convey what you expect of him.
 The use of a visual schedule, for example, can be helpful to let your child know when things will happen in his day.
-The Autism Speaks ATN/AIR-P tool kit Visual Supports and ASD can help.
-Download it free of charge here.
+The Autism Speaks ATN/AIR-P Visual Supports and Autism Tool Kit can help.

 Token boards are another example of a visual tool for communicating what your son needs to do to earn something he wants.
 A token board (photo below) includes a picture of the “reward” with tokens that can be earned for each task completed toward the goal.
 Once all tasks are completed, the child receives the item in the picture.
 I suggest customizing the rewards to your child’s interests.
 You can have fun with the tokens as well.
 I know one family that used pictures of their child’s favorite action hero as the tokens.

-I also recommend the Autism Speaks Challenging Behaviors Tool Kit, available for free download here.
+I also recommend the Autism Speaks Challenging Behaviors Tool Kit.
 This tool kit is full of practical strategies for encouraging positive behavior and teaching replacement behaviors.